Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Data and SPS models

 The second photometric catalogue is the COSMOS2020 by \citet{Weaver2022}.
 Highlights of this catalogue, compared to the one by \citet{Muzzin2013}, are much deeper Subaru Hyper Suprime-Cam $grizy$ broadband photometric measurements \citep{Aihara2019} and deeper UltraVISTA DR4 observations $YJHK_s$.
 The extra depth is not an important feature for my study, as the LEGA-C galaxies were all well-detected in \citet{Muzzin2013} by design.
 However, I use the COSMOS2020 to assess the sensitivity of my results to the use of independent datasets.
-For this work, I adopt the catalogue produced with \textsc{the farmer} profile-fitting photometric extraction tool.
-I still extend that catalogue with the GALEX photometry, properly scaled, which is important to constrain the youngest component.
+For this work, I adopt the catalogue produced with the \textsc{farmer} profile-fitting photometric extraction tool.
 For both photometric catalogues, I only included the typically 28 bands which have a transmission FWHM fully contained in the wavelength range of the adopted stellar population templates (see later) at the redshift of each galaxy.

+The current COSMOS2020 \textsc{farmer} catalogue does not have the two GALEX bands, so I added them to compare it more closely with the UltraVISTA/COSMOS catalogue.
+I used the following steps for each galaxy: (i) I selected the bands that were common between the COSMOS2020 and the UltraVISTA/COSMOS catalogues. (ii) I used \autoref{eq:scaling} to perform a linear least-squares fit and find a normalization factor $\kappa$ that matches the two photometries for that galaxy. (iii) I applied the same factor $\kappa$ to scale the two GALEX bands and included them in the COSMOS2020 bands.